Olive-blockchain/Olive-network.github.io/README.md

 # description of the current page
 # note: this defaults to the first paragraph of the content
-description: "This is a blog post on Chia Network's blog."
+description: "This is a blog post on Olive Blockchain's blog."

 # content language
 lang: en